damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## License keys for Enterprise Edition

+GitLab Enterprise Edition lives in a private repository, which was fine up until now.
+However, with the addition of our package server, we want to make it easier to start using GitLab Enterprise Edition.

+Rather than locking up our package repository of GitLab EE, we decided to open up all the code and packages and start using license keys.

+This has several advantages.
+Installation of GitLab EE becomes as easy as installing GitLab CE.
+You no longer needs access to specific repositories, rather you can download it using the same methods.
+In addition, the code for Enterprise Edition is now becoming open to inspect for everyone.

 ## Two-Factor Authentication for LDAP / Active Directory (EE only)

 ## New GitLab CI Features